Best Film Speeches and Monologues

 Wanna Know How I Got 'Em [Scars]?" - "Now I'm Always Smiling"

-rant about the origin of his hideous facial scars to beautiful
+told the boss about the origin of his scars (and his

 as the camera circled around them disorientingly: